12379Monty/GSE96058/README.md

 <td style="text-align:left;">

-featureCount\_sub5
+geneExpression\_sub5

 </td>

 <td style="text-align:left;">

-A matrix of feature counts for a random subset of samples balanced according to pam50 category
+A matrix of gene expression for a random subset of samples balanced according to pam50 category

 </td>